 Why not take yourself straight to the heart of the action and take in a film at the BFI Southbank?
 The four-screen cinema shows a wide range of classic and contemporary films, and you can also check out an exhibition or two from the BFI archive.

-Cinemas don’t come more luxurious than this.
+Independent cinemas don’t come more luxurious than this.
 The interior of Electric Portobello features 65 leather armchairs and footstools, a handful of two-seater sofas at the back and (for the really tired) the front row is covered with double beds.
 The kind folks at Electric even throw in a cashmere blanket to ensure you can get really cosy.

 If you like your cinema with a side-helping of history, check out Genesis.
 Entertaining the East End since 1848, Charlie Chaplin was a regular at the ‘Paragon Theatre of Varieties’ before becoming a Hollywood star.
 The building was converted to a cinema in 1912, and despite a closure in 1989, the latest incarnation of the picture house is a firm favourite in the London film scene.